tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 This opens a popup window with all the open files.
 Click on a file to select it for editing in the window.

-This function can also be activated by moving the mouse point to the left edge of the editor window.
+This function can also be activated by moving the mouse to the left edge of the editor window.

 <!-- @EndDiv -->